Israel Kugler: St. John's University strike

-Kugler led a strike at St. John's University in 1966, which led to the establishment of the AFT as a leader in the unionization of faculty and staff in higher education.
+Kugler led a strike at St. John's University in 1966, which led to the establishment of the American Federation of Teachers as a leader in the unionization of faculty and staff in higher education.
 In the fall of 1965, 31 faculty members at St. John's University were dismissed without due process or any hearing.
 Both the American Association of University Professors (AAUP) and the UFCT claimed the university had violated the professors' academic freedom.
 St. John's, the two groups said, demanded that the faculty restrict their teaching to a narrow, dogmatic approach to Thomism and required faculty to submit all articles and books to the administration for clearance before seeking publication.
 The Rev. Joseph T. Cahill, president of St. John's, said the teachers had used their classrooms for propaganda purposes.
 Kugler pushed for a more radical response to the dispute, calling for a strike to begin in January 1966 and widening the dispute to include pay and benefits (faculty pay was the lowest of the ten largest Catholic universities in the U.S.) The strike at St. John's began on January 4, 1966.
 The union pushed for mediation and arbitration in December 1965, but the university refused to submit to either.
 Using tactics pioneered by Albert Shanker to win collective bargaining rights for New York City public school teachers, Kugler pushed for local and state government officials to get involved in the dispute.
 Only a minority of St. John's faculty walked out, forcing the university to close some but not a majority of classes.
 During the next two years, Kugler challenged the university's accreditation before the Middle States Association of Colleges and Schools twice.
 But that body only warned the university and took no further action.
 The union raised $250,000 from the Workmen's Circle and other organizations to support the striking faculty.
 Kugler took professors' case to the Vatican and sought an individual audience with Pope Paul VI, whose encyclicals on workers' rights were repeatedly cited by the union.
 But the pope refused him an audience.
 In the early spring of 1967, as the strike threatened to widen to other Catholic universities in the country and state legislators opened hearings on the labor dispute, the university agreed to arbitration.
 The strike ended in June 1967.
 The union did not win recognition at St. John's, and in 1970 arbitrators ruled that the university had not acted improperly.

 Kugler later wrote a well-regarded article about the strike, "The 1966 Strike at St. John's University: A Memoir," which was published in Labor's Heritage in 1997.